nextlevelbanana/chapter-tracker/README.md

-# Chapter Tracker
+# Chunk a book!
-This oh-so-cleverly named little app helps you keep track of textbooks, anthologies, and anything else you might be reading slowly, one chapter at a time.
+This little app helps you keep track of textbooks, anthologies, and anything else you might be reading slowly, one chapter at a time.
+Use it at [https://chunkabook.com](chunkABook.com).

 ## Data privacy, etc
 Note that this stores all your data locally, in your browser.
 What does that mean, practically?